crisbol27091973/TechChallenge_ProductList/README.md

-# Challenge API Pdouct List
+# Challenge API Product List

 The first step of our technical challenge is create database schema.
 Go in the folder: Database and run (import) the file: products-api_tb_products.sql in your MySQL Workbench.